This particular Palihotel is in Culver City in the westside of Los Angeles, near Sony Pictures Studio.

 Worth getting out of bed for

 Home to the movie lot where The Wizard of Oz, Gone with the Wind and the original King Kong were filmed, Culver City is one of the most storied Los Angeles neighborhoods.
-Grab pastries from Simonette, then explore the studio tour at the Sony lot, which was once home to MGM.
+Grab pastries from Palihotel's café Simonette, then explore the studio tour at the Sony lot, which was once home to MGM.
 Weekday studio tours can be arranged in advance, and include visits to classic movie sound stages and sets for current television shows.
 Palihotel is nicely situated by two major Los Angeles freeways, making it easy to get around town: hop on the 10 heading west, which becomes the beachfront Pacific Coast Highway, and head all the way to swish beachy Malibu or stop in at the Annenberg Beach House in Santa Monica (it’s open to the public and has a pool and views of the Pacific).

 Plan brunch at The Wallace, around the corner on Main Street, where a mini skillet of cinnamon rolls are the best way to kick off a meal of savory breakfast bowls, chicken-topped chilaquiles or a breakfast burger.
-For a formal and futuristic meal, book seats at Vespertine, once named the numbe-one restaurant in town by legendary Los Angeles Times restaurant critic Jonathan Gold.
+For a formal and futuristic meal, book seats at Vespertine, once named the number-one restaurant in town by legendary Los Angeles Times restaurant critic Jonathan Gold.
 Each dish plays with texture, aromatics and presentation, creating an edible odyssey less than a mile from the hotel.
 Brace yourself for a chilli bonanza at the colourful Night + Market Sahm on Lincoln Boulevard.
 The chef specialises in spicy Thai salads, curries and noodles, with an exceptional list of white wines to cool fiery tongues.
-Plan a beach picnic with salads and sandwiches from Gjusta in Venice, a tantalisingly packed food emporium that excels at California cuisine for eat-in or takeaway, and lures a magazine-spread-ready crowd for lazy hangs over nut milk lattes, charmoulah-baked eggs and pastries prepared with farmers’ market produce.
+Plan a beach picnic with salads and sandwiches from Gjusta in Venice, a tantalisingly packed food emporium that excels at California cuisine for eat-in or takeaway, and lures a magazine-spread-ready crowd for lazy hangs over nut-milk lattes, chermoulah-baked eggs and pastries prepared with farmers’ market produce.
 When in Los Angeles, tacos are practically mandatory, and one of the city’s best spots is a few miles from the hotel.
 Tito’s Tacos is beloved for it’s LA-style crispy tacos, ideally filled with shredded beef and topped with a cascade of shredded cheese and lettuce.
 Order a few with a side of guacamole, and eat them at one of the tables out front.

 Drink like an in-the-know local at Blind Barber on Washington Avenue, which hides its cool cocktail lounge behind a barbershop storefront.
-In the retro Helms Bakery District — a 1930s-era shopping space home to design warehouses, cafes and boutiques — is Father’s Office, a cheeky beer bar and casual hang that also serves one of the city’s best burgers (and they know it – no substitutions allowed).
+In the retro Helms Bakery District — a 1930s-era shopping space home to design warehouses, cafés and boutiques — is Father’s Office, a cheeky beer bar and casual hang that also serves one of the city’s best burgers (and they know it – no substitutions allowed).